 Our open group climbs are restricted to 12 people: we find that mixing more than 12 people who don't know each other on one climb can cause problems.
 On private climbs you can have any group size you want.

-On our private climbs you can add in any one of a range of optional extras such as personal porters while these are not available on open climbs.
+On our private climbs you can add in any one of a range of optional extras such as personal porters or a private toilet, while these are not available on open climbs.

 Open group climbs

 If you want the company of others while you climb Kilimanjaro then an open group is perfect for you.
 Our group climbs run every week during the main climbing season from June - October and December - March.
 They are limited to a maximum of 12 climbers to make sure you get the best chance of summit success.
 Particularly popular are our open group full moon climbs which run every month.

 We do not offer the complicated sponsor funded climbs, just great value, tailor-made challenges so that more of the money you raise goes to charity.
 We also offer our charity climbers special low deposits so that they can get on with fundraising for their chosen charity while our PR team offers a helping hand to promote their charity challenge.